w3f/polkadot-wiki/docs/learn/learn-guides-polkadot-opengov.md

 ### Delegate Votes

-You can start delegating you votes by clicking the "Delegate" button on [Governance > Referenda](https://polkadot.js.org/apps/#/referenda).
+You can start delegating your votes by clicking the "Delegate" button on [Governance > Referenda](https://polkadot.js.org/apps/#/referenda).

 ![js-delegation-start](../assets/js-delegation-start.png)

-If it is the first time you delegate or vote there will be a banner message.
-You can delegate single tracks or all the track.
-You can specify the amount of votes (i.e. the amount of tokens) and the [conviction multiplier](./learn-polkadot-opengov.md#voluntary-locking).
-After clicking "Next", you will need to specify the account to delegate your votes to, and after clicking "Delegate" and "Sign and Submit" your delegations will show up for each track (see below).
+If it is the first time you delegate or vote, there will be a banner message.
+You can delegate single tracks or all the tracks.
+You can specify the number of votes (i.e., the number of tokens) and the [conviction multiplier](./learn-polkadot-opengov.md#voluntary-locking).
+After clicking "Next", you will need to specify the account to delegate your votes to, and after clicking "Delegate" and "Sign and Submit" your delegations will appear for each track (see below).

 ![js-delegation-allTracks](../assets/js-delegation-allTracks.png)

-Note that if you want to delegate just a few tracks you have two options:
+Note that if you want to delegate just a few tracks, you have two options:

 - Repeat the process through the "Delegate" tab multiple times
 - Issues a batch call with multiple `convictionVoting.delegate` extrinsics under